 …Unless, of course, the camera or lens needs AF-microadjustment.
 But, I’m getting ahead of myself now.

 Also, the D850 includes video features such as un-cropped 4K video, focus peaking, and stunning dynamic range when using the “Flat” Picture Control.
-It’s almost comparable even to cameras with a Log option, yet without the Log disadvantage of losing highlights when going below the much higher base ISO.
+It’s almost comparable even to cameras with a Log video option, yet without the Log disadvantage of losing highlights getting stuck over-exposing due to the much higher base ISO of most Log profiles.

 I only wish that the few buttons on the right side of the camera were also illuminated, especially since they’re used quite often for various controls.

 For well over a decade Nikon has used a type of rubber in its grip and elsewhere around the body, that feels wonderfully “grippy” when you first get the camera.
 Unfortunately, it would always fall off eventually, especially if you live in a very hot environment and/or use the camera heavily in sunny, hot conditions.
 Of all the Nikon’s I’ve owned over the years, every single one of the cameras that had this grip rubber required its replacement 2-3 times over the lifespan of the camera.
 That’s over a decade of the same proneness.

 In the D850, Nikon has finally changed to a new grip rubber that feels totally permanent, and yet somehow almost still as grippy as before.
 It’s about time, Nikon!